LUA - Handling of io-errors

 This seems not to work, because the script crashes when an error (e.g. missing file) occurs.

-#1 Updated by Jérémy Rosen almost 5 years ago
+#1 Updated by Jérémy Rosen about 5 years ago

 - % Done changed from 0 to 20